pulp/pulpcore/staging_docs/dev/learn/architecture/rest-api.md

   `PrimaryKeyRelatedField`, `SlugRelatedField`, etc) should be avoided.
 See the "Serializer Relationships" section below for more details.
 In the database an object is identified by its Primary Key.
 In the API an object is identified by its URL.
-- {class}`pulpcore.app.viewsets.base.NamedModelViewSet` subclasses defined in a plugin's "viewsets" module are automatically registered with the API router.
+- `pulpcore.app.viewsets.base.NamedModelViewSet` subclasses defined in a plugin's "viewsets" module are automatically registered with the API router.
 Endpoint names (the `endpoint_name` attribute) should plural, not singular (e.g. /pulp/api/v3/repositories/, not /pulp/api/v3/repository/).
 - DRF supports natural keys on models in ModelViewSets with the "lookup_field" class attribute, but